naivary/govm/README.md

 then this will be taken as key and value like this: ("something") -> {something => something}

 SPECIAL-VARIABLES:
-1. os_user: if this is set this users home-directory will be used as the mounting point in the virtual-machine
+1. `os_user`: if this is set this users home-directory will be used as the mounting point in the virtual-machine

 ## govm.cfg